- YOU want to Increase your confidence..

 The key word in all 3 of the above statements is YOU.
-Improvement and change always start and end with you.
-You choose whether you will or you won’t, whether you do or you don’t!
-I’ve had many clients that have come for Pool Coaching improve dramatically within short periods of time and they all have ONE thing in common:
+Improvement and change always starts and ends with you.
+You choose whether you can or you can’t, whether you will or you won’t or whether you do or you don’t!
+I’ve had many clients that have had one-to-one Pool Coaching improve dramatically within short periods of time and they all have ONE thing in common:

 No doubt you’re reading this thinking I’m stating the obvious, and you’re right.

-As Brits we are conditioned from an early age that you need to do things right in order to be rewarded.
+We are all conditioned from an early age that you need to do things right in order to be rewarded.
 It’s GOOD to do things right and BAD to do things wrong.
 When you were a kid, did you get a new toy for failing your latest maths test? ✏

 The irony of this is that one of any parent’s proudest moments is when their child learns to walk for the very first time…